-This clause is not applicable as no new fishing gears/methods have been reported on a commercial scale in the last 3 years.
+This clause is not applicable as no new fishing gears/methods have been reported on a commercial scale in the last three years.
 References:

-Numerical Starting score Number of EP Overall score Scoring: 10 - ( x 3) = NA 1 Confidence Rating: Low (score = 1) Medium (score = 4 or 7) High (score = 10) $\Box$ Non- Conformance: Critical NC Lacking in three or more parameters Score = 1 Major NC Lacking in two parameters Score = 4 Minor NC Lacking in one parameter Score = 7 Full Conformance Fulfills all parameters Score = 10 Critical  Major  Minor 🗆 None 🗆
+Numerical Starting score Number of EPs NOT met Overall score Scoring: 10 - (x 3) = NA Confidence Rating: Low (score = 1) Medium (score High (score = 10) □ Non- Conformance: Critical NC Lacking in three or more parameters Score = 1 Major NC acking in two parameters Score = 4 cking in two Lacking in one arameters parameter Full Conformance Fulfills all parameters Score = 10 Comormance.
+Critical □ Major □ Minor □ None □ Non-Conformanc

-8.11 International cooperation shall be encouraged for research programs involving fishing gear selectivity, fishing methods and strategies, dissemination of the results of such research programs, and the transfer of technology.
+^{8.11}International cooperation shall be encouraged for research programs involving fishing gear selectivity, fishing methods and strategies, dissemination of the results of such research programs, and the transfer of technology.